merreltc/SevenWonders/README.md

 - 17 value 6 coins

 Test Amount of Players:
-Can play with 3 players (TODO: ask about 2 player variant).
+Can play with 3 players.
 Can play with 7 players.
 Can't play with null, 0, invalid input, 8 players.